Turbulent flows over porous and rough substrates: Effect of substrate parameters on turbulence

 \section{Effect of substrate parameters on turbulence}

-In this section, we report the dependence of flow properties on the substrate geometry, isolating one at a time the effect each parameter -- the grain spacing, or pitch, $L^+$, the porosity $\varepsilon$, or equivalently the gap-to-pitch ratio, $g/L$, and the relative depth, $h/D$.
+In this section, we report the dependence of flow properties on the substrate geometry. \rgm{Research exploring the parameter space of the substrate properties, e.g. permeability, porosity, depth, grain size, etc, is typically limited in which variations are possible.
+A sweep through Reynolds number for a fixed substrate, for instance, would vary $\sqrt{K^+}$, but in doing so would also vary $L^+$ proportionately.
+The present set of simulations has been designed so that the effect of parameter pairs such as $\sqrt{K^+}$ and $L^+$ could be analised separately.
+We therefore discuss the isolated effect of one parameter at a time} -- the grain spacing, or pitch, $L^+$, the porosity $\varepsilon$, or equivalently the gap-to-pitch ratio, $g/L$, and the relative depth, $h/D$.